 4. Considering an HDB Resale Flat

-Before we end our conversation, Chloe left us with one more nugget of wisdom.
+Before we ended our conversation, Chloe left us with one more nugget of wisdom.

-“I know of friends who applied for popular BTO estates like the Bidadari BTO and failed over and over again.
-They were either unwilling to stay in HDBs in non-mature estates or looking to flip their BTO for profit in the future.
+“I know of friends who applied for popular BTO estates like the Bidadari BTO project and failed over and over again.
+They were either unwilling to stay in HDB flats in non-mature estates or looking to flip their BTO flat for profit in the future.

-From them, I’ve learnt that if you’ve failed thrice to get a BTO in a popular estate, it may be time to revisit your priorities or look in the resale market.
+From them, I’ve learnt that if you’ve failed thrice to get a BTO in a popular estate, it may be time to revisit your priorities or look into the resale market.

 Though resale flats are older and more expensive, there is more freedom.
 You can plan your life based on your timeline, rather than the construction timeline of a BTO,” Chloe concludes.

 Cherynn Tan, 27, knows this feeling all too well.
 After trying nine times and failing to get a BTO flat, she and her fiancé bought a 4-room resale flat in Bendemeer.

 Lesson learnt: It’s good to know what you want, but if you’re finding it challenging to find or secure your ideal property, it may be time to widen your net.